How To Thread Eyebrows With Floss – Step By Step

 Threading With Floss

-As the center twist of the floss is so small, it allows you great precision when removing the hair, which is something that is not achieved as easily with waxing.
+As the center twist of the floss is so small, it allows for great precision when removing hair, which is something that is not easily achieved with waxing.